domogonotoso/CIFAR/README.md

 convolution 2D
 Maxpool 2D
 These two filter has same attribute that they has a square filter.
 But convolution 2D has so many parameters but Maxpool just pick max value in its square filter.
 And generally maxpool2D squeeze output shape radically more than Conv2D.

+## BatchNorm2d
+After normalization, y = r x x + b

+## Two model
+The first model is what we used before at MNIST.
+Just revise slightly to fit changed datasets CIFAR-10.
+And the second model is Resnet-18.
+Skip connection is important concept of it.